istio/istio.io/content/en/docs/tasks/traffic-management/egress/egress-control/index.md

 Congratulations!
 You successfully sent egress traffic from your mesh.

-This simple approach to access external services, has the drawback that you lose Istio monitoring and control for traffic to external services.
+This simple approach to access external services has the drawback that you lose Istio monitoring and control for traffic to external services.
 The next section shows you how to monitor and control your mesh's access to external services.